-- A. Measurement for payment for various sizes of ductile iron water main pipe shall be the horizontal linear feet of pipe furnished, installed, and accepted in accordance with the Drawings and these specifications, as measured along the center line of the completed pipe, including the length of fittings and appurtenances as required.
-Measurement shall include lines installed either by open cut or placed inside of a jack and bored casing. - B. Payment for various sizes of ductile iron water main will be made at the Bid Form unit price per linear foot for the size and type installed where required on plans, which payment shall be full compensation for all excavation (including rock, and other inorganic and organic unsuitable material), vibration monitoring, dewatering, disposal of excess material, bedding, backfill, compaction, temporary pavement patch, temporary plating, furnishing pipe and fittings, restrained joints where required, connections to existing valves and mains where required, roll downs with fittings or deflection to avoid conflicts, repairs to existing laterals, removal of landscaping, temporary static holds on light and electric poles, concrete slabs required at AC pipe crossings, connections to existing plugs or caps, all equipment, pressure testing, leak testing and flushing, including all Owner water use and meter rental necessary to perform the pressure tests, flushing, positive service identification testing, and disinfection.
-Equipment used to fill the new lines, such as temporary jumpers, backflow preventers, and hoses, shall also be included in the price, and all other incidentals necessary to complete the installation as specified.
+- A. Measurement for payment for 16-inch PVC force main pipe shall be the horizontal linear feet of pipe furnished, installed, and accepted in accordance with the Drawings and these specifications, as measured along the center line of the completed pipe, including the length of fittings and appurtenances as required. - B. Payment for 16-inch PVC force main will be made at the Bid Form unit price per linear foot for the size and type installed where required on plans, which payment shall be full compensation for all excavation (including rock, and other inorganic and organic unsuitable material), vibration monitoring, dewatering, disposal of excess material, bedding, backfill, compaction, temporary pavement patch, temporary plating, furnishing pipe and fittings, restrained joints where required, connections to existing valves and mains where required, roll downs with fittings or deflection to avoid conflicts, removal of landscaping, temporary static holds on light and electric poles, connections to existing plugs or caps, all equipment, pressure testing, leak testing and flushing, including all Owner water use and meter rental necessary to perform the pressure tests, and flushing or pigging as required.
+Equipment used to fill the new lines, such as temporary jumpers, backflow preventers, and hoses, shall also be included in the price, preparation and submittal of as-built information, and all other incidentals necessary to complete the installation as specified.